juni 13 - 20. juni 2024

 Day 8: Ending the trip in Bodø in the morning

-In the morning we leave the boat and have breakfast at Thon hotel on the quayside - the city’s best breakfast.
-Thank you so much for a great trip!at trip!
+In the morning we pack, clean and tidy our way out of the boat by 10.00am latest.
+And we have breakfast at Thon hotel on the quayside - the city’s best breakfast, for those who wants.
+Thank you so much for a great trip!

 The program should be seen as a rough itinerary that we can adapt to the weather and conditions.
 We also reserve the right to change and improve our itineraries.
 We will have a dinghy for beach trips and small expeditions, fishing gear for cod, and gear to hike or make bonfires on the beach on all our trips - we are ready for adventure!
 Are you?